rug-cit-hpc/league-of-robots/roles/ogm/README.md

 $ chmod u+x psql_backup_and_clean.sh
 $ crontab -e
 11 1 * * * bash -c '~/psql_backup_and_clean.sh >> ~/psql_backup_and_clean.log'
-$ # make sure the ADMINIT is the wheel group and that it can execute sudo commands without password prompt
+$ # make sure the ADMINIT is in the wheel group and that it can execute sudo commands without password prompt
 $ # file /etc/sudoers has to contain
 $ # %wheel	ALL=(ALL)	NOPASSWD:ALL
 ```